kenatiod/MUT/Understanding Machine Understanding.md

 Tomasello, M. (2003).
 Constructing a language: A usage-based theory of language acquisition.
 Harvard University Press.

-Turing, A. M. (1950).
-Computing machinery and intelligence.
-Mind, 59(236), 433-460.

 Varela, F. J., Thompson, E., & Rosch, E. (1991).
 The embodied mind: Cognitive science and human experience.
 MIT Press.

-Weizenbaum, J. (1966).
-ELIZA—A computer program for the study of natural language communication between man and machine.
-Communications of the ACM, 9(1), 36-45.

 Wilensky, R. (1980).
 Computers, cognition and philosophy.
 Behavioral and Brain Sciences, 3(3), 449-450.